Francisca Ashietey-Odunton: Career

-Francisca Ashietey-Odunton has over 20 years' experience as a broadcaster with the Ghana Broadcasting Corporation.
+Francisca Ashietey-Odunton has over 20 years' experience as a broadcaster with the Ghana Broadcasting Corporation (GBC).
 She joined the Ghana Broadcasting Corporation in 1990 as a senior production assistant attached to the Production Division where she worked on various programmes including Kyekyekule, Children's Own, Adult Education and Country Music.
 She was also a TV presenter.
-She rose through the ranks as producer and director, after which she was transferred to the TV newsroom in 1994.
-She served in various capacities there as news reader, editor and presidential correspondent for eight years.
+She rose through the ranks as producer to director, after which she was transferred to the TV newsroom in 1994.
+She served in various capacities in the newwsroom such as a news reader, editor and presidential correspondent for eight years.
 She later became Chief Editor and was transferred to the legal division as Senior Legal Officer.
 Ashietey-Odunton has covered international conferences, including the African Union Summit, Ecowas Summit and World Food Summit.

-She was first appointed Deputy Director-General General of the Ghana Broadcasting Corporation in November 2013.
+She was first appointed Deputy Director-General of the Ghana Broadcasting Corporation in November 2013.
 She was subsequently made the Acting Director-General of the Ghana Broadcasting Corporation in May, 2016.

 Ambassadorial appointment

-On Wednesday 2 August 2017, the president of Ghana, Nana Akuffo-Addo, named Francisca Ashietey-Odunton as Ghana's high commissioner to Kenya.
+On Wednesday, 2 August 2017, the president of Ghana, Nana Akuffo-Addo, named Francisca Ashietey-Odunton as Ghana's high commissioner to Kenya.
 She was among four other distinguished Ghanaians who were named to head various diplomatic Ghanaian missions in the world.
-Even though she was ambassador to Kenya, she had oversighted roles over four other countries including Rwanda, Burundi, Tanzania and Uganda.
+Even though she was a high commissioner to Kenya, she had oversighted roles over four other countries including Rwanda, Burundi, Tanzania and Uganda.
 Under her guidance, Rwanda established its first diplomatic mission in Accra, Ghana in 2020.

 In Kenya, Ashietey-Odunton was also Ghana's permanent representative to the United Nations offices in Nairobi which hosts the organisation's two bodies in sub-sahara Africa – the United Nations Environment Programme (UNEP) and the United Nations Human Settlements Programme.
 As Ghana's Permanent Representative, she also served as Chair of the Committee of Permanent Representatives (CPR) Bureau of UNEP and oversaw the fourth United Nations Environment Assembly and also served as Africa's Representative and Rapporteur of the UNEP CPR Bureau.

 In 2021, she was reassigned to head Ghana's embassy in Turkey.
-She presented her letter of credentials to the President of Turkey in September that year.
+She presented her letter of credentials to the President of Turkey in September that same year.